How to stretch your tight Rectus femoris safely

 Is your rectus femoris (Rf) tight?
-How would you know if it is?
+How you can tell.

 Usually you would not experience any soreness from this muscle itself unless you have strained it from over use.
 This could be from an intense and highly explosive sporting activity such and running or jumping.
 Other sports could include team sports which involve kicking, gymnastics or even martial arts.

 Prolonged sitting is also known to cause this muscle to become tighter.
 The lack of activation that comes from sitting for too long causes it to become weaker which in turn causes the muscle to fatigue even faster.
 Because of this fatigue, it then tends to strain, which leads to it becoming shorter.
 The physical act of sitting causes the R.femoris (Rf) at an angle to further shorten which only makes the problem worse.

 These type of activities can spell trouble if not properly looked after.

 It is therefore very essential for you to take the time to stretch your Rectus Femoris!